 Owned by the same team behind the prestigious Bigwin Island Golf Club (rated one of Canada's top golf courses and just a boat ride away), historic Port Cunnington Lodge has stayed true to its roots as a family vacation destination.

-Located on the lovely Lake of Bays, the lodge offers everything needed for families to kickback and reconnect, from campfires and sing-alongs to tennis and basketball courts, watercraft such as kayaks and canoes, and plenty of quiet corners to hunker down and unwind.
+Located on the lovely Lake of Bays, this traditional 3-star lodge offers everything needed for families to kickback and reconnect, from campfires and sing-alongs to tennis and basketball courts, watercraft such as kayaks and canoes, and plenty of quiet corners to hunker down and unwind.
 On-site dining is included in the cost of your stay.